Atlanta mayor: 2 officers fired in ‘excessive force’ arrests

 “Use of excessive force is never acceptable,” Bottoms told reporters.
 Shields called the footage “really shocking to watch.”

-The video, shown on TV as captured by local reporters, shows a group of police officers in riot gear and gas masks surround a car being driven by a man with a woman in the passenger seat.
-The officers pull the woman out and appear to use a stun gun on the man.
-They use zip-tie handcuffs on the woman on the ground.
-The couple did not appear to be fighting police.

-TV reporters said the police had earlier broken glass on the car and flattened the tires.
+Police identified the fired officers as Investigator Ivory Streeter, who was hired in December 2003, and Investigator Mark Gardner, who was hired in August 1997.

+The driver of the car was Messiah Young and his passenger was Taniyah Pilgrim, according to police.
+The mayor said the young man attended Morehouse College and the young woman was a student at Spelman College.
+Both schools are historically black colleges near downtown Atlanta.

 Bottoms said the woman was released without charges.
-She said the man was released, too, and she’s ordering the charges against him dropped.
-She didn’t specify what charges he faced.
-She didn’t identify the students or the officers.
+She said the man was released, too, and she’s ordering charges against him dropped.
+A police report says Young was charged with attempting to elude police and driving with a suspended license.

+Dramatic video from seven officers’ body cameras released by police Sunday night shows officers taking another young man into custody, along a line of cars stopped downtown.
+The man pleads with police to let him go, saying he didn’t do anything.

+Young, his own car stopped in the street, appears to shoot video with his phone as an officer approaches and pulls his door open.
+Young pulls it shut and says repeatedly, “I’m not dying today.”
+He tells officers that the other man is with them and urges them to release him and let him get in the car.

+Throughout the incident, Pilgrim and Young can be heard screaming and asking officers what is going on.

-She said she’d delayed the news conference several hours to review all the body-camera footage because she and Shields wanted to be certain about what happened.
+The mayor said she delayed a news conference by several hours Sunday to review all the body-camera footage because she and Shields wanted to be certain about what happened.

 “I really wanted to believe that the body-worn camera footage would provide some larger view that could better rationalize why we got to this space,” Shields said.
 “And having spent most of the afternoon with the mayor, reviewing the footage exhaustively, I knew that I had only one option, and that is to terminate the employees.”

-Bottoms said she had spoken to leaders at Spelman College and Morehouse College, where she said the the young people were students.
-She said she’d also spoken to representatives for the students but hadn’t yet spoken directly to them.
+The mayor said she had spoken with leaders at Spelman and Morehouse, and with representatives for the students, but hadn’t reached them directly.

 “Sometimes the best thing, the only thing you can do as a police chief is come in and clean up the mess that’s before you,” Shields said.